 The earliest Egyptian gardens most likely began as simple vegetable gardens and fruit orchards.
 As the country continued to grow richer, these evolved into ornamental gardens with all sorts of flowers, decorative furniture, shade trees, intricate pools, and fountains.

-Turquoise jewelry was first invented in Egypt and can be dated back to 3000 BCE, according to the evidence uncovered from ancient Egyptian tombs.
+Turquoise jewelry was first invented in Egypt and can be dated back to 3,000 BC, according to the evidence uncovered from ancient Egyptian tombs.

 The Egyptians coveted turquoise and used it for various types of jewelry.
 It was set in rings and gold necklaces and was also used as an inlay or carved into scarabs.
 Turquoise was among the favorite colors of Egyptian Pharaohs who often wore heavy jewelry set with this gemstone.

 Turquoise was mined all over Egypt and the first turquoise mines began operating as early as the first Egyptian dynasty in 3,000 BC.
 Over time, the Sinai Peninsula on northern Egypt became known as the ‘country of turquoise’, because most mines of this precious stone were located there..

-Egyptians are the earliest known users of toothpaste and toothbrushes as they valued cleanliness and oral health.
-They are believed to have started using toothpaste around 5000 BC, long before toothbrushes were invented.
+Egyptians are the earliest known users of toothpaste as they valued cleanliness and oral health.
+They are believed to have started using toothpaste around 5,000 BC, long before toothbrushes were invented by the Chinese.

 Egyptian toothpaste was made from powder that contained ground ashes of ox hooves, eggshells, rock salt, and pepper.
 Some were made of dried iris flowers and mint which gave them a pleasing fragrance.
 The powders were mixed into a fine paste with water and then used in the same way as modern toothpaste.

-Ancient Egyptians were probably one of the earliest peoples that were known to practice sports and one of the most popular was bowling.
-Bowling can be traced back to ancient Egypt, around 5000 BCE, according to the artwork found on walls of Egyptian tombs dating as early as 5200 BCE.
+Ancient Egyptians were probably one of the earliest peoples that were known to practice sports and bowling was one of them.
+Bowling can be traced back to ancient Egypt, around 5,000 BC, according to the artwork found on walls of Egyptian tombs dating as early as 5,200 BC.

-Bowling was most probably a popular game in ancient Egypt, who rolled large stones along a lane at various objects with the goal of knocking these objects over.
+Bowling was most probably a fairly popular game in ancient Egypt.
+They rolled large stones along a lane at various objects with the goal of knocking these objects over.
 Over time, the game was modified and today there are many different varieties of bowling in the world.

 According to some sources, beekeeping was first practiced in ancient Egypt and the earliest evidence of this practice can be dated back to the Fifth Dynasty.
 Egyptians loved their bees and depicted them in their artwork.
 Beehives were even found in the tomb of King Tutankhamun.

 The beekeepers of ancient Egypt kept their bees in pipes which were made using bundles of grass, reeds, and thin sticks.
 They were held together by mud or clay and then baked in the hot sun so that they would hold their shape.
-Art that dates back to 2422 BCE shows Egyptian workers blowing smoke into beehives to extract honey.
+Art that dates back to 2,422 BC shows Egyptian workers blowing smoke into beehives to extract honey.

 The practice of frying food first began around 2,500 BCE in ancient Egypt.
 The Egyptians had different ways of cooking including boiling, baking, stewing, grilling, and roasting and soon they began to fry food using various types of oils.
-The most popular oils used for frying were lettuce, safflower, bean, sesame, olive, and balanitis oil.
+The most popular oils used for frying were lettuce seed, safflower, bean, sesame, olive, and coconut oil.
 Animal fat was also used for frying.